Parameter-Efficient Tuning on Layer Normalization for Pre-trained Language Models: Related Work

 \section{Related Work}

-\textbf{Parameter-Efficient Tuning for PLMs.} Given the large-scale size of current PLMs, it is infeasible to train and store full copies of large PLMs for each downstream tasks.
-Parameter-Efficient Tuning methods are proposed to deal with it by efficiently tuning PLMs with few trainable parameters.
-Existing approaches include Adapter~\citep{Houlsby-Adapter, Adapter-Eff, AdapterFusion, AdapterHub} which tunes FFN only, prompt tuning~\citep{Prefix-Tuning, P-Tuning-v2} which tunes MHA only, Unified Frameworks\citep{MAM, UniPELT} which tunes both simultaneously, and other solutions like BitFit~\citep{Bitfit} and Diff-pruning~\citep{Diff}.
-Comparing with these parameter-efficient work, our proposed LN-Tunin firstly discovers the importance of LayerNorm for parameter-efficient tuning of PLMs, which can achieve comparable performance by fewer parameters and high time-efficiency.
-Also, the unified framework of prefix-tuning and LN-tuning achieves SOTA performance, which goes a further step towards higher parameter-efficient tuning for PLMs.
+\textbf{Parameter-Efficient Tuning for PLMs.} Given the large-scale size of current PLMs, it is infeasible to train and store complete copies of large PLMs for each downstream task.
+Parameter-efficient tuning methods are proposed to deal with it by efficiently tuning PLMs with few trainable parameters.
+Existing approaches include Adapter~\citep{Houlsby-Adapter, Adapter-Eff, AdapterFusion, AdapterHub} which tunes FFN only, prompt tuning~\citep{Prefix-Tuning, P-Tuning-v2} which tunes MHA only, Unified Frameworks\citep{MAM, UniPELT}, which tunes both simultaneously, and other solutions like BitFit~\citep{Bitfit} and Diff-pruning~\citep{Diff}.
+Our LN-Tuning, which can achieve comparable performance with fewer parameters and high time efficiency, first establishes the significance of LayerNorm for parameter-efficient tuning of PLMs in comparison to these parameter-efficient studies.
+Additionally, SOTA performance is attained by the combined framework of prefix-tuning and LN-tuning, which takes lightweight tuning of PLMs to a higher level of parameter efficiency.

-\textbf{Feed-forward Network.} Our work is also related to Feed-forward Network (FFN).
-The operation of scale and shift in LN-tuning is a special simplified FFN, which only conducts projection on each single neuron rather than linear aggregation between neurons of input layer.
-This way, our method can enable PLMs transfer to downstream tasks efficiently by training an extreme few set of parameters.
-This simplified FFN, has been ignored by previous work.
-We are the first to find its powerful transferability by applying it into parameter-efficient tuning for PLMs.
+\textbf{Feed-forward Network.} Our work also has a connection to the Feed-forward Network (FFN).
+The scale and shift operation in LN-tuning is a unique, sped-up FFN that only conducts projection on a single neuron, as opposed to linear aggregation between input layer neurons.
+By training a very small number of sets of parameters, our approach can efficiently transfer PLMs to downstream tasks.
+Previous research overlooked this streamlined FFN.
+By putting it to use in parameter-efficient tuning for PLMs, we are the first to discover its potent transferability.